-There was also a boating pond in the northwestern corner of today's Park area, but this was filled in sometime between 1898 and the early 1960s.
+There was also a boating pond at Theobalds, located in the area which now holds Cedars Park's new car park, but this was filled in sometime between 1898 and the early 1960s.

 Today, the Cedars Park pond features a modest water feature in the centre, made from a plastic container.
 Birds can often be seen enjoying a massage by the falling water.

 Two terrapins have lived in the pond at Cedars Park for many years, which are believed to be Red-Eared Sliders and may have been placed there in the late 1980s/early 1990s during the height of the "Teenage Mutant Ninja Turtles" cartoon popularity, when many people bought terrapins as pets but could not look after them properly, subsequently releasing them in local waters.
 Our terrapins are usually out of sight, but can occasionally be seen basking on the rocks.
 It is unknown if they hibernate.
 They are likely both the same gender, as they do not appear to have had any young.